zakv/RbLab_user_devices/kdc101/README.md

 Though not tested, it's likely that the `BrushedDCServoMotor` class here will work for most hardware that is compatible with the KDC101.

 * Supported Controllers:
-  * KDC101 Brushed DC Servo Motor Controller
+  * KDC101 Brushed DC Servo Motor Controller.
 * Supported Actuators:
-  * Z812 Brushed DC Servo Motor Actuator
+  * Z812 Brushed DC Servo Motor Actuator.
-  * Likely most of the other actuators that are compatible with the KDC101
+  * Likely most of the other actuators that are compatible with the KDC101.
-    * For these either create a new class in `labscript_devices.py` or use the generic `BrushedDCServoMotor` class
+    * For these either create a new class in `labscript_devices.py` or use the generic `BrushedDCServoMotor` class.

 ## Setup

 Before using this module with Labscript, some additional setup is required.
 The steps are listed here and subsections below provide additional information about each step.

-* Install the software dependencies
+* Install the software dependencies.
-* Test the device with the Thorlabs Kinesis GUI
+* Test the device with the Thorlabs Kinesis GUI.
-* Make note

 ### Installing Software Dependencies